EarthScope/ispaq/README.md

 orientation_check).

 * *resp_dir:* should be unspecified or absent if local response files are not used.
-Response information is only needed when generating PSD derived metrics or PDF plots.The default behavior is to retrieve response information from [IRIS Evalresp](http://service.iris.edu/irisws/evalresp/1/).
+Response information is only needed when generating PSD derived metrics or PDF plots.
+The default behavior is to retrieve response information from [IRIS Evalresp](http://service.iris.edu/irisws/evalresp/1/).
 To make use of local instrument responses, this parameter should indicate a path to a directory containing response files in [RESP](http://ds.iris.edu/ds/nodes/dmc/data/formats/resp/) format.
 Local response files are expected to be named RESP.network.station.location.channel or RESP.station.network.location.channel (e.g., RESP.IU.CASY.00.BH1 or RESP.CASY.IU.00.BH1).